marcrow/redview/README.md

 ## Features
 - Create summary at the top of each md file.
 - Create md summary file in each directory to link md files together.
-- Node JS web server to preview md like in github or you can also add your own style.
+- Node JS web server to preview md and asciidoc like in github or you can also add your own style.
 - Search feature with search filter on the web server to find specific content in md note.
-- Node JS web server to preview md as a mindmap with markmap.
+- Node JS web server to preview md and asciidoc as a mindmap with markmap.
 - No internet connexion required
-- Format web md preview, markmap, md for obsidian (optimized for graph visualization)
+- Format web md/asciidoc preview, markmap, md for obsidian (optimized for graph visualization)
 - Use docker !
+- Automatic update : if a ressources has been created, modified or deleted, it will be automatically updated for the web interface and the directory summary will also be updated.

 + Configuraiton via yaml and .env file 😊